contemplata/contemplata/config/README.md

 * Definitions of the annotation *relations* and the corresponding attributes, i.e., the objects which can connect two different nodes belonging to two different syntactic trees.
+* Definitions of annotation command invocations: the corresponding menu items, command-line instructions, keyboard shortcutes, help messages, and so on.

 ## User accounts and passwords